harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 #### Service Reliability Management

-- New errors are introduced to provide a comprehensive insight into SLO's performance (SRM-14549).
+- New errors are introduced to provide a comprehensive insight into SLO's performance.
+(SRM-14549)

   Now, errors are displayed in the following scenarios: